EvgeniyMukhamedjanov/liquid-ajax-cart/docs/reference/updateOnWindowFocus.md

 # updateOnWindowFocus

+Liquid Ajax Cart makes a Cart Ajax API request each time when the browser tab loses focus and gets focus back to keep [`data-ajax-cart-section`](/reference/data-ajax-cart-section/) containers and the [State](/reference/state/) object up to date.

-There is a chance that a user opens two browser tabs with the same Shopify store, adds a product to the cart in the first tab and then goes to the second one.
-To keep all [`data-ajax-cart-section`](/reference/data-ajax-cart-section/) containers and the [State](/reference/state/) objects up to date in each tab, Liquid Ajax Cart makes a Cart Ajax API request to get the latest cart state every time when the tab's `window` object gets focus.
+It is necessary because a user can open two browser tabs with the same Shopify store, adds a product to the cart in the second tab and then goes back to the first one.
+The first tab "doesn't know" about the new product in the cart but once the tab gets focus it will get updated.

-This functionality might be annoying if you are working with the Chrome DevTools along with a page's content.
-In this case the `window` object will get and lose focus all the time and cart sections will be updating constantly.
-Use the `updateOnWindowFocus` configuration parameter to switch this functionality off.
+You might want to turn off this functionality during the development process because when you switch from DevTools to a page content and back the `window` object will get and lose focus all the time and cart sections will be updating constantly.
+Use the `updateOnWindowFocus` configuration parameter to turn this functionality off.

 Using the `data-ajax-cart-configuration` attribute:
 {% raw %}